tnballo/notebook/reverse_engineering/alien_book_peals.md

     * **Return pointer abuse** - a function might obscure itself by calculating it's true start address and pushing it onto the stack, then using ```retn``` to pop that value and jump to it.
 IDA can't handle these cases and will need manual re-analysis of the function (pg.
 342).

     * **Structured Exception Handler (SEH) abuse** - you can add a new head record to the SEH linked list (push handler address, push pointer to last record, i.e. current ```fs:[0]```, then repoint ```fs:[0]``` to ```esp```, i.e. your new record), then trigger an exception to call it, and carefully restore the stack when done.
 IDA will assume the handler is a function without references and may even fail to disassemble it (pg.
 345).

+    >    **Aside:**  A malicious handler might re-write instructions (modify opcodes) at some location in the program, ex. it's callsite.
+So it may be the case that IDA fails to disassemble the contents of the handler and that some other section of disassembly would be incorrect at runtime, after the handler executes.

 ### Chp.
 18 - Packers and Unpacking
 ---